Compression-Casting Enhances Reinforced Concrete Strength

 The compressive strength of the CCC specimens with or without CO2 exposure was higher than that of the NC specimens.
 Without CO2 exposure, the compressive strength of CCC-5 and CCC-15 increased by 81.8% and 118.2%, respectively, relative to that of the NC specimens.
 Moreover, the compressive strengths of the 28 d CO2-exposed CCC-5 and CCC-15 specimens increased by 36.2% and 61.7%, respectively.

-The CCC samples’ chloride penetration depths and diffusion coefficients were smaller than their NC counterpart, indicating that CCT could postpone chloride penetration.
-This was attributed to the inhibited chloride migration due to reduced porosity and densified microstructure of concrete.
+The CCC samples’ chloride penetration depths and diffusion coefficients were smaller than those of their NC counterparts, indicating that CCT could postpone chloride penetration.
+This was attributed to the inhibited chloride migration due to the reduced porosity and densified microstructure of concrete.

 Considering the period from 2025 to 2060, carbon emissions from NC and CCC production increased annually.
 However, CCC production had lower annual carbon emissions.
 Notably, the annual carbon emissions from CCC decreased by 7%, 14%, 20%, and 27% at replacement ratios of 25%, 50%, 75%, and 100%, respectively, compared to NC.